department-of-veterans-affairs/vets-website/content/pages/healthcare/index.md

       description: Send a secure, private note to your primary care provider or other members of your VA health care team.
     - url: /healthcare/health-conditions/conditions-related-to-service-era/
       title: Conditions Related to When and Where You Served
-      description: Find out what service-connected health concerns may affect you, based on when and where you served.
+      description: Find out which service-connected health concerns you should be aware of, based on when and where you served.
 ---

 <div class="va-introtext">